wp-plugins/events-planner/readme.txt

 1. Allow the user to select **the same price for all the days**
 1. Choose if the prices apply to **the whole event or each day**
 1. Allow the user to select **different price for each day that they choose** -Pro
-1. Have time specific pricing -Pro
 1. Control available spaces per day (event, time or price in pro).

 = Accept Payments =

 1. Create unlimited payment profiles.
 This means that you can have **multiple settings for each gateway**.
 1. Inside each event, you can select which account the payment goes to and **pick and choose which payment methods the user can use.**
 1. Current payment choices: PayPal ExpressCheckout (in the Lite version).
-Check, PayPal Pro (Direct Payments), Authorize.net AIM and SIM in the Pro version.
+Check, PayPal Pro (Direct Payments), PayPal Payfow Pro, Authorize.net AIM and SIM, FirstData e3, Stripe, USAePay, Moneris Canada and USA, RedSys in the Pro version.
 More on the way.

 = Manage Locations =